 Educating and training journalists in conflict areas can help professionals to be better prepared for conflict.
 First aid and hostile environment training are important parts of preparing.
-Moreover, conflict journalists need to learn how to broaden the scope of their coverage in terms of segments, credible sources and more.
-Essentials tools such as guidelines and ethical charters and building a journalism spirit can help to ground the basis for good conflict reporting.
-They should learn how to avoid mixing objectivity and facts, condemn violence on all sides and always verify the accuracy of their sources.
+Moreover, conflict journalists need to learn how to broaden the scope of their coverage in terms of segments, credible sources, and more.
+Essentials tools such as guidelines, ethical charters, and building a journalism spirit can help to ground the basis for good conflict reporting.
+They should learn how to avoid mixing objectivity and facts, condemn violence on all sides, and always verify the accuracy of their sources.
 Such training could result in a great improvement on both sides of the writer and reader, such as educating the population.

 While international journalists are often heavily equipped and protected, local journalists usually do not have the means to protect themselves sufficiently.
 One of the objectives of every safety strategy should be providing safety training for local journalists and developing international norms for safety training and equipment.

 Conflict Sensitive Reporting (CSR)

 Training courses on conflict-sensitive reporting in many countries in recent years has found that while this topic is critical, there is usually a lack of ideas on how to report conflict sensitively under difficult circumstances.
 All too often, the media are part of the conflicts and not part of their resolution.
 Consciously or unconsciously, intentionally or not, they exacerbate conflicts.
 The aim of CSR is to facilitate understanding, engagement, and action among society’s real problem-solvers: the people and its many segments.
 It is based on four main values: truth-seeking, active accuracy, a focus on relevance, and good writing — and recognises access to information, freedom of expression, and the safety and security of its practitioners as requisites.